Uncover the future of SPARC Emulation with Charon SSP.

 How can you gauge that the legacy modernization project has yielded favorable results?
 This is where KPIs come into the picture.
 There is no one-size-fits-all approach to set KPIs.
 It depends on your specific needs.
 For some, it can be just the speed of the particular task performed; for another business, it can be the number of users.

-Finally, the most important step.
-Choose a partner with proven experience and expertise in legacy modernization, and a deep understanding of your industry.
+Finally, the most important step is to choose a partner with proven experience and expertise in legacy modernization, and a deep understanding of your industry.

 A legacy application is classic software created using old operating systems.
 Companies still use them because they can perform specific crucial tasks for businesses.